SummerSlam (2018): SmackDown

 WWE Champion AJ Styles was interviewed about his match against Samoa Joe.
 He explained that he did not regret what he did to Joe, but was upset that he lost the match due to his actions.
 He warned Joe to never talk about his family again.
 Joe then attacked Styles from behind.
-A rematch between the two was scheduled for Hell in a Cell.
+On August 24, a rematch between the two was scheduled for Hell in a Cell.

 The New Day received a SmackDown Tag Team Championship rematch against The Bludgeon Brothers in a No Disqualification match.
 Xavier Woods and Kofi Kingston represented The New Day and defeated The Bludgeon Brothers to become three-time SmackDown Tag Team Champions.

 The Miz faked a retirement speech by saying that he was retired from facing Daniel Bryan ever again.
 Bryan came out and called Miz a coward for having to cheat to win.
 He then said that General Manager Paige approved a mixed tag team match pitting himself and his wife Brie Bella against The Miz and his wife Maryse at Hell in a Cell.
 It was also announced that The Miz and Bryan would have a rematch at Super Show-Down, with the winner earning a future WWE Championship match.

 Becky Lynch explained her reasoning for attacking new SmackDown Women's Champion Charlotte Flair after the triple threat match.
 She claimed that she realized Charlotte had been holding her back the whole time and was not really her friend.
 Charlotte came out and the two brawled.
 Former champion Carmella was granted her rematch for the following week, where Flair retained.
 After the match, Lynch attacked Flair again.
 On the September 4 episode, a title match between Flair and Lynch was made official for Hell in a Cell.

+Becky Lynch's heel turn at SummerSlam would change her career.
+The storyline would go all the way to the main event of WrestleMania 35 on April 8, 2019, where Lynch defeated Charlotte Flair and Ronda Rousey in a winner takes all triple threat match to win the Raw and SmackDown women's championships.

 Jeff Hardy faced Randy Orton in a singles match, which ended in Orton winning by disqualification.
 After the match, they brawled into the crowd, where Hardy attacked Orton with steel chairs and a camera, then performed a "Swanton Bomb" on Orton through a table.
 The following week, Hardy challenged Orton to a Hell in a Cell match at Hell in a Cell, and Orton accepted.

 Rusev and Lana received a rematch against Andrade Cien Almas and Zelina Vega, where they won after Aiden English prevented Almas from using a steel chair.